 - Only a small percentage of older Americans, 6.8 percent, receive income from Social Security, a defined benefit pension, and a defined contribution plan.

-- A plurality of older Americans, 40.2 percent, only receive income from Social Security and do not receive income from defined benefit or defined contribution plans.
+- A plurality of older Americans, 40.2 percent, only receive retirement income from Social Security and do not receive income from defined benefit or defined contribution plans.

 - Roughly equal numbers of older Americans receive income from defined benefit pensions as from defined contribution plans.
 This is likely to change in the future as fewer private sector workers have access to defined benefit pensions now than in the past.

 - Defined benefit pensions have a much greater poverty- reducing effect than defined contribution plans.
 This may be partly due to the fact that recipients of defined contribution income tend to have much higher net worth than the recipients of defined benefit income.